Capitol Rioter Asks Donald Trump For Pardon, Implicates Him In Crime

 Texas real estate broker Jenna Ryan, who participated in last week's riots at the U.S. Capitol, pleaded with President Donald Trump to grant her a pardon.

-In a video clip released Saturday by The Guardian, which can be viewed below, Ryan confirmed that she participated in the riots and revealed that she is being prosecuted.
+In a video released Saturday by The Guardian, Ryan confirmed that she participated in the riots and revealed that she is being prosecuted.

 She described being arrested by the Federal Bureau of Investigation (FBI) as a "very strange" experience, but noted that the agents were "very professional."

-Ryan explained that she does not regret her actions or feel any shame, because she was simply “doing my patriotic duty” and following Trump’s orders.
+Ryan explained that she does not regret her actions or feel any shame because she was simply "doing [her] patriotic duty" and following Trump's orders.

-Ryan noted that she neither feels guilty nor like a criminal, but said that she feels “wronged” because her business is now suffering.

-“I’m a real estate agent and this has taken my company,” Ryan said, adding that she is being “slandered” by the press.
+"I'm a real estate agent and this has taken my company," Ryan said, adding that she is allegedly being "slandered" by the press.

-The real estate broker opined that everyone who participated in the riots deserves a pardon from Trump, because he told them to be in Washington, D.C., in order to overturn the results of the 2020 presidential election.
+The real estate broker opined that everyone who participated in the riots deserves a pardon from Trump because he told them to be in Washington, D.C., in order to overturn the results of the 2020 presidential election.

 "I'm facing a prison sentence.
 I think that I do not deserve that," Ryan continued, stressing that every rioter needs to be pardoned by Trump because all of them will eventually be arrested.